rol4nd909/rolandfranke.nl/src/content/posts/scroll-snap-api-suggestion.md

 ## Naming the Event

 Given the behavior and the intent, here are some potential names and their reasoning:
-1. `snapflyover`: This directly conveys the idea that the element "flies over" the snap zone without being snapped to.
+1. `snapflyover:` This directly conveys the idea that the element "flies over" the snap zone without being snapped to.
 It's descriptive and implies a transient interaction.
-2. `snaptransit`: Suggests that the element is in transit across the snap area, signaling that it's just passing by rather than stopping.
+2. `snaptransit:` Suggests that the element is in transit across the snap area, signaling that it's just passing by rather than stopping.
-3. `snapcross`: Indicates that the element has crossed into or through the snap area but didn't settle there.
+3. `snapcross:` Indicates that the element has crossed into or through the snap area but didn't settle there.
-4. `snaphover`: Evokes the idea of the element hovering or passing over the snap area momentarily.
+4. `snaphover:` Evokes the idea of the element hovering or passing over the snap area momentarily.
 However, this could be confusing with traditional "hover" events in CSS, which are related to pointer events.
-5. `snapintersect`: Suggests that the element has intersected the snap area, emphasizing the geometric or positional relationship rather than the action of snapping.
+5. `snapintersect:` Suggests that the element has intersected the snap area, emphasizing the geometric or positional relationship rather than the action of snapping.